 Respondents overwhelmingly chose colorful lights as the most important decoration for their Christmas trees.
 Specifically, 78.5% voted for colored lights in contrast to a 47.6% approval rating for white lights.
 After lighting, ball ornaments were the next step for most (60%), followed by angel tree toppers (48%) and homemade ornaments (46.7%).
 Fewer than 20% felt there should be nontraditional ornaments or stringed decorations, such as those with popcorn or dried fruit.

-Lights should also be colored instead of white on the outside of the home, according to a 60.6% majority.
+If you’re going to pay for the cost of professionally hanging up Christmas lights, they should also be colored instead of white on the outside of the home, according to a 60.6% majority.
 And they should do more than just turn on: 71.5% said the lights should also flash or sparkle in some way.
 Another 65.3% preferred automatic lights to manual lights.
 And to go the extra mile, 65.5% preferred lights that were timed with music to create an immersive display.